-C. Multicultural Requirement 3 sem. hrs Courses that meet this requirement can be found on pages 29-30.
+C. Multicultural Requirement 3 sem. hrs Courses that meet this requirement can be found on pages 32-33.
 Courses from this list are noted in the major requirements below with an asterisk.

-D. Core Requirements 18 sem. hrs

-(All courses must be completed with a grade of C or higher.
-Courses in the major cannot be taken as Pass/Fail.)

-COMM 230 Introduction to Communi- 3 hrs cation Theory and Research

-COMM 303 Intercultural Communication 3 hrs

-COMM 323 Advanced Public Speaking 3 hrs
+D. Core Requirements (All courses must be completed with a grade of C or higher.
+Courses in the major cannot be taken as Pa taken as Pass/Fail.)
+COMM 230 Introduction to Communication Theory and Research 3 hrs COMM 303 Intercultural Communication 3 hrs COMM 323 Advanced Public Speaking and Persuasion 3 hrs COMM 344 Visual Communication and Culture 3 hrs COMM 360 Oral Interpretation of Literature 3 hrs COMM 495 Speech Communication Integrative Seminar 3 hrs

-and Persuasion

-COMM 344 Visual Communication 3 hrs and Culture

-COMM 360 Oral Interpretation 3 hrs

-of Literature

-COMM 495 Speech Communication Integrative Seminar